Many of us tend to feel insecure.

 The people who do not believe in you may have the best of intentions.
 When you go mountain climbing, your family might want you to be safe.
-When you want to become an artist, your friends might point out that not many artists have made it in their lifetime.
+When you want to become an artist, your friends might point out that few artists have made it in their lifetime.

-Then there are the gatekeepers who think that the old ways are the right ways and you shouldn’t break them.
-Years back, when first women entered marathons, the where forcibly removed from the track.
+Then there are the gatekeepers who think the old ways are the right ways and you shouldn’t break them.
+Years back, when first women entered marathons, they where forcibly removed from the track.

 CREDIT: BOSTON GLOBE

-Kathrine Switzer was issued a number through an “oversight” in the entry screening process.
-She was treated as an interloper when they discovered the error.
+They issued Kathrine Switzer a number through an “oversight” in the entry screening process.
+They treated her as an interloper when they discovered the error.
 Race official attempted to physically remove her from the race while shouting, “Get the hell out of my race and give me those numbers!”